AnkurSheel/ankursheel_website/src/ankursheel_website/input/posts/2016/2016-12-15-fantastic-bits-codingame-ai-contest-postmortem/fantastic-bits-codingame-ai-contest-postmortem.md

 -   Being in New Zealand for the contest from a timezone perspective sucks.
 The contest starts and ends when you are sleeping.
 -   I did not get to spend as much time as I would have liked on this.
 With work and other personal commitments, I could only spend a few hours on the problem.
 I was also unable to work on the weekend just before the contest ended, which dropped my rank from the early 400's to below 600 by the time I finished the contest.
 -   I wasted a lot of time trying to get the 2 spells '**Petrificius**' and '**Obliviate**' to work.
 In retrospect, I should not have even tried this without having a robust simulation and probably a Genetic Algorithm.
--   I read the [Magus's post-mortem and implementation of CSB](http://files.magusgeek.com/csb/csb_en.html) quite late.
+-   I read the [Magus's postmortem and implementation of CSB](http://files.magusgeek.com/csb/csb_en.html) quite late.
 Having implemented parts of it would have helped considerably for this contest.
 Although other than trolling the chat/forums, I don't see how I could have found this earlier.
 It might be worthwhile for Codingame to give a reference of which bot contest can be used to practice on a few days before the competition starts.
 -   My knowledge and interest in physic systems is relatively low.
 To have a robust simulation, a good understanding of collision avoidance was required.
 -   I did not get time to implement a Genetic Algorithm or an MCTS, which would have probably helped me gain ranks much faster.
 -   When I was around the 300 mark, I decided to resubmit the existing code.
 Big Mistake.
 Even though my code was the same, my rank dropped like a stone underwater.
 This was probably because other players had submitted improved code and a submit causes a test against all of them.
 The lesson learnt here is that gain ranks early and submit only if you are relatively sure of gaining more ranks.
 A lot of information had to be simulated, such as mana, collisions, and some inputs for the opponent.
 It was just a lot of work to do, along with writing an AI.
 I guess it would have been easier if I had code that I could reuse from one of the earlier contests